Back

 MVP (minimum viable product) is a stripped-down version of the app with essential features.
 It’s cheaper than a full-blown app, and it helps businesses figure out if their idea is actually viable with minimum expense.
 They can gather feedback from the first users and adjust features if needed.

-With MVPs, essential features are enough — there’ll always be time to add more later.
-We’ve selected a few features e-Learning apps must have.
+With MVPs, essential features are enough — there will always be time to add more later.
+We’ve selected a few features that e-learning apps must have.

 iZumator e-learning platform